IBM/SalesEnablement-COS-L3/docs/Part 5/03 ClickThru.md

 Once the provisioning completes, the new Activity Tracker service instance can be found in the **Services and software** section of the IBM Cloud Portal dashboard.
 The Activity Tracker service instance is now ready for use.

-In the next part of the demonstration guide, learn how to create an **Bucket** to hold data in COS.
+In the next part of the demonstration guide, learn how to create a **Bucket** to hold data in COS.